TIME: 3:00 PM EST

 About the workshop:

 Learn to speak to a very specialized audience—members of Congress and their staff.
 They control billions of dollars for scientific research, yet as a group know very little about how science works.
 This online policy workshop will be most useful for scientists and administrators who go to Capitol Hill on organized “lobby days” or who have other occasion to visit a Congressional office in an official capacity.
 Participants will learn what members care about, how they think, and the keys to an effective presentation.
 Participants will use their JAM tool to develop talking points and strategy for the meeting.
 Those who have had Capitol Hill meetings will be invited to share their experiences.
-There will be an interactive role play with the instructor, who is a former staff member in the U.S. Senate.
+In order to make this workshop more worthwhile, participants will be expected to prepare a brief 3-minute pitch for an interactive role play with the instructor, who is a former staff member in the US Senate.
 Those who anticipate making a Congressional visit soon may use the role play to practice for the meeting.

 - Participants will gain a clearer understanding of what to expect from a visit to a Congressional office and what is expected from them.